 Start your journey into the history of Ireland's national stout by pre-booking tickets for the world famous Guinness Storehouse.
 Located in the heart of Dublin this award-winning attraction presents everything from the brewing process to international advertising in a fun and engaging light.

 The whole experience unfolds across 7 floors, taking you from the origins of the company and Arthur Guinness himself all the way up to the panoramic 'Gravity Bar'.
 In between you'll enjoy delectable tasting sessions, relive those classic TV & poster adverts, and find out just how the black stuff makes its way around 150+ countries.
 Book your Storehouse tickets now and hop-off right outside the gates on the city tour bus.

 All adult tickets include a complimentary pint of Guinness.
-Those under 18 years of age will receive a complimentary soft drink.

 Things To See And Do At The Guinness Storehouse:

 Your journey through the layers of the Guinness Storehouse begins on the ground floor with an introduction to the star of the show itself.
 'Our Brewing Story' is an immersive exhibition that reveals the exact details of what it is that goes into producing the signature Guinness that's enjoyed by millions across the globe.
 You'll roam amongst giant wood and copper vats, absorbing key facts and figures as you go and gaining visual insights into specific brewing stages such as roasting and mashing.